South Florida Street Medicine Outreach Program

 Let's Make an Impact

-If you feel compelled and it is within your means to aid us in our endeavor, there are multiple ways to contribute to our cause!
+If you are passionate about making a positive impact in underserved communities, and it is within your means to aid us, there are multiple ways to contribute to our cause!
 Medical supplies and fiscal donations go a long way.
 Please visit our Redistribute Medical Supplies or Donation page.
 If you have any questions, comments, or want to get involved or contribute in a different way, please feel free to reach out via the link below!

 Join our Volunteer Team Today!